kamon-io/kanela/README.md

 The agent is able to modify the code during the runtime of a Java application.
 It uses [ByteBuddy] as a facility library to manipulate the desirable classes and exposes an API to define the transformation to be made.

-The agent supplies 2 kinds of transformation:
+The agent provides 2 kinds of transformation:

-* Advisor: introduce changes on methods and constructors for a given type matcher.
+* **Advisor:** introduce changes on methods and constructors for a given type matcher.
-* Mixin: compose existing types with new types in order to enrich them with new capabilities.
+* **Mixin:** compose existing types with new types in order to enrich them with new capabilities.

-The API has a version for Java and other one for Scala.
+The API has a version for *Java* and other one for *Scala*.
 To define the transformations you have to extends the `KamonInstrumentation` type (picking the Java or the Scala version) and call the available methods to introduce transformations:

 * `forTargetType(name: String)(builder: InstrumentationDescription.Builder ⇒ InstrumentationDescription)`
 * `forSubtypeOf(name: String)(builder: InstrumentationDescription.Builder ⇒ InstrumentationDescription)`

-In the builder introduced in the function argument that receive the methods, you must define the transformations for a particular type matcher.
+In the builder introduced in the function argument, you must define the transformations for a particular type matcher, as shown in the following example.

 A simple use case using the Scala version: